 Trees that are planted between these months will need much more attention, moisture and fertilizer to flourish.
 Lack of moisture and nutrients is an early death sentence for a newly planted tree.

-If you prefer to plant in fall, you should plant a tree between early September and the first frost -- usually around late October.
+If you prefer to plant in fall, you should plant a tree between early September and the first frost -- usually around late October in Idaho.
 In the fall, you are fighting the tree’s natural tendency to go dormant, which means the tree doesn’t have a lot of time to develop a root system.
 Therefore, you want to make sure you plant early enough to water and fertilize it before the ground freezes.

 Some people prefer to plant in the fall because the retail nurseries have some great “deals” on trees to reduce their inventory.
 But, just remember, most of those trees have also been sitting in constricting buckets all season so they may already have issues.

-Trees need space to grow, especially deciduous trees.
+Another tip to planting trees in your yard, trees need space to grow, especially deciduous trees.
 So, there are places in your yard where trees don’t belong.
 If planted in the wrong spot, a tree’s roots can penetrate the joints in pipes, grow into cracks in foundations and damage multiple underground structures.
 And you may end up with a compromised basement wall, septic system or sewer connection, which can be expensive to fix.
 It’s always best to do your research and find out how deep a tree’s roots will grow and how aggressive it can be in its search for sustenance.

 Every tree has two different types of roots to gather nutrients from the soil and support the weight of the trunk and canopy.
 Their root structure consists of perennial primary roots and shorter-lived secondary roots expand in waves as the tree’s canopy expands.
 Some large primary roots extend almost as deep as the height of the tree.
 And the secondary roots can extend past the canopy.
 Therefore, it makes sense that tall trees with large canopies require deeper, stronger root systems to survive.